CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ## [1] "logical"
 ```

 It is possible to combine vectors that start with different classes, but R may give an error, or it will convert one class into another.
-To go back to the train car analogy, R doesn't like trains that have different kinds of cars...it wants the whole thing to be a passenger cars, or the whole thing to be tank cars.
+To go back to the train car analogy, R doesn't like trains that have different kinds of cars...it wants the whole train to be passenger cars, or the whole train to be oil tankers.

 ```r